Growing number of companies end mandatory vaccination as COVID-19 restrictions ease

 Some companies have caveats on their scrapped vaccine mandates.

-Ernst & Young Inc. employees must show evidence of full vaccination if requested by clients, said spokeswoman Victoria McQueen.
+Ernst & Young Inc. employees must show evidence of full vaccination if requested by clients, a spokesperson said.
+PwC said it has an "an option of masked floors for people who are not comfortable" with too many uncovered faces.

 The horizon for scrapping the policies has been a long one, with PwC Canada lifting the vaccine mandate for its 7,300 employees on April 13 and KPMG only following suit for its 8,700 workers on Thursday.